merely-useful/py-rse/index.md

 Unfortunately,
-librarians, publishers, and regulatory bodies are still trying to determine the best way to document and archive material like this, so there is not yet anything like the FAIR Principles.
+librarians, publishers, and regulatory bodies are still trying to determine the best way to document and archive material like this, so a widely accepted set of FAIR Principles for research software are still under development [@Lamp2020].
-The best advice we can give is presented below.
+In the meantime, the best advice we can give is presented below.
 It involves adding information about the software environment and data processing steps to a GitHub repository that contains the analysis scripts/notebooks,